Back to Reputation Management

 • Ongoing: The AI drafts 3 Instagram posts a week and suggests responses for new reviews.
 You spend 15 minutes a day reviewing and approving.

 • Result: Your social media is consistent, your reviews are answered promptly, and your bar team can focus on making drinks.
-You've saved yourself 5-10 hours a week of management time.
-That's £75-£150 back in your pocket, or time you can spend on improving the drinks menu.
+You’ve saved yourself 5-10 hours a week of management time — hours you can put into the drinks menu, or simply not work.

 Step 4: Train Your Team (Briefly).
 AI isn’t meant to make your staff redundant.
 It’s meant to make their lives easier.
 Show them how the new tool works.
 Explain how it frees them up from tedious tasks.
 If the AI handles initial customer queries, your front-of-house staff can spend more quality time with guests.
 If it drafts social media, your manager can focus on staff training.